 Garlicky Caramelized Onion Pasta is a simple, fresh recipe that requires less than 10 ingredients.
 Plus, it's budget-friendly and can be adjusted to fit any dietary preferences!

-That's why I went to another cookbook for the recipe I'd be using.
-I searched all the cookbooks I have in my apartment and found this recipe for a garlic pasta dish from The Complete Cooking For Two Cookbook.
+I found this recipe for a garlic pasta dish from The Complete Cooking For Two Cookbook.

-It was my first time testing chickpea pasta but I really enjoyed it.
-Just make sure you don't overcook it! (and don't rinse it because it could get a little sticky)
+If this is your first time testing chickpea pasta, make sure you don't overcook it! (and don't rinse it because it could get a little sticky)

-Once that was cooked, I reserved a little pasta water and drained.
+Once that was cooked, I reserved a little pasta water and drained the pasta.

 Toss it all together and add a little freshly grated parmesan cheese if you like, and enjoy!